 - Reduce the number of students placed into remedial math courses.

 - Improve the success of students in remedial math courses.

 - Improve the success of students in their first credit bearing math courses.

-- Ensure transferability of math courses.
+- Ensure transferability of gateway math courses within UW System.

 - Implement common cut score for math placement